 Extended Data Figure 8 | Hierarchical clustering of genes encoding GABA and glutamate receptors’ subunits. a, Hierarchical clustering of genes encoding glutamate receptors.
 The co-expression of GRIA2 and GRIA3 (red box), subunits of AMPA receptors, is conserved across species. b, Hierarchical clustering of genes encoding GABA receptors.
-The co-expression of GABRA1, GABRG2 and GABRB2 (red box), which represent the most common assembly of GABAA receptors (α1β2γ2), is conserved across species. . c, Genes encoding glutamate and GABA receptor subunits are more conserved than randomly selected genes with similar expression levels.
+The co-expression of GABRA1, GABRG2 and GABRB2 (red box), which represent the most common assembly of GABAA receptors (α1β2γ2), is conserved across species. c, Genes encoding glutamate and GABA receptor subunits are more conserved than randomly selected genes with similar expression levels.
 Furthermore, some genes encoding some acetylcholine, dopamine, or glycine receptors are more conserved than background, as well.
 Genes were categorized based on their expression level.
 Low: gene RPKM ≤ median RPKM–1*sd(RPKM); medium: median RPKM-1*sd(RPKM) < gene RPKM < median RPKM+1*sd(RPKM); high: gene RPKM ≥ median RPKM+1*sd(RPKM).
 The boxplot shows the distribution of dN/dS for 10,000 randomly selected genes.
 Receptors are labeled as crosses and the median value of receptors is plotted as a round point.
 Stars label significance (P < 0.05).